 What are incident response tools and why are they important?

-Incident response is the process of detecting security events, taking the necessary steps for incident analysis and responding to what happened.
+Incident response is the process of detecting security events and cyberattacks, taking the necessary steps for incident analysis and responding to what happened.

 This process is a critical aspect of information security but is lacking in many organizations.
 Aside from having management buy-in and a documented incident response plan, one of the most important things an IT or security professional can do is use the best incident response tools to help prepare for and respond to security events.

 What tools does an organization need?
 It depends.
 Certain organizations follow the OODA loop, which can provide guidance on what tools are needed and when.
-A military-derived approach to incident response, the OODA loop is a methodology that involves the following four steps when confronted by a threat:
+A military-derived approach to incident response, the OODA loop is a methodology that involves following these four steps when confronting a threat:

 - Observe.
 This is the visibility into network traffic, OSes, applications and more, which can help establish a baseline for the environment and provide real-time information into what's happening before, during and after a security event.